MikhailTodes/portfolio/_projects/1myhog_racer.md

 Both the NU32 and the Xbee were left plugged into a breadboard for ease of development.
 Further models of the MYHOG would include its own dedicated circuitry.

 ### Power
+The NU32 and Xbee module are running off a 5V regulated supply from a 9V Duracell battery situated just infront of the breadboard.
+The two servos run off a different 5V regulated supply from a 12V LiFePO4 battery pack with a capacity of 1500 mAh.
+It is capable of safely supplying 4A.
+The brushless DC motor also runs off this supply, but with an unregulated voltage.
+For convenience I have two of these battery packs so that one can charge while the other is being used.
+They have a 5.5x2.1mm male barrel connector which make them easy to swap in and out of the MYHOG which has a female connector right next to the battery case at the top of the frame.
+(Further models of the MYHOG might see that casing moved a bit lower for better weight distribution and more stability.)

 # The Software